EnvisionDoc/data_asset_en/quickstart/gettingstarted_storage_policy.md

 - Access permission to the Storage Policy module of the Time Series Data service.
 - Device connection is completed, and the devices are uploading data to EnOS.
+- Your OU has requested TSDB resoruce through Resource Management.

 ## About This Task